abztrakt/git-practice/readme.txt

-Hi Pauline!
+Hi quinn!
 It rocks that you're learning about git.
 Yusuke Here.
 Do Google Code Jam.